factorhouse/kpow-streams-spring-cloud-example/README.md

 * Follow the original project steps (below)
 * Start kPow (see: [kPow Local](https://github.com/operatr-io/kpow-local) for local evaluation)
+* If using the single-node Kafka Cluster from this project, set `REPLICATION_FACTOR=1` when running kPow
-* Navigate to localhost:3000, then Streams
+* Navigate to localhost:3000 > Streams

 ### Example UI